About The Research Center

 The NFIB Research Center is a 501(c)(3) education and charitable organization affiliated with the National Federation of Independent Business (NFIB), founded to promote greater understanding of small business and the conditions that impact it.
 The Center produces and disseminates various surveys and studies on small business, focusing on areas related to public policy’s effects.
 It is located at 1201 F Street, NW, Washington, DC 20004.

 The Foundation typically conducts or sponsors three types of studies:

 The NFIB Research Center conducts surveys of small-business owner and operator populations on a wide variety of topics.
 Surveys are conducted from nationally representative and NFIB member samples by both mail and telephones.
 (The Center does NOT conduct e-mail surveys.)
 NFIB member surveys tend to focus on opinion; nationally representative surveys tend to focus on behaviors.
 The exception is Small Business Economic Trends, a member survey that focuses on behaviors and expectations.
 Theoretically, totals using national and NFIB member samples on matters of opinion are likely to be different; practically, they are not.
 See, Op, comparing the outcome of national and NFIB member samples on 41 different issues.
 The results are the same for all intents and purposes.

 - Contract Pieces

-The NFIB Research Foundation does on occasion contract with individuals and/or organizations to conduct research on its behalf.
+The NFIB Research Center does on occasion contract with individuals and/or organizations to conduct research on its behalf.

 - Simulations (using BSIM)